BuninD/FramesX-Figma-UI-Kit/README.md

 ## Core Features

-- 🧩 **3,500**+ responsive components & variants
+- 🧩 **3,500**+ responsive components & variants.
-- 🖥️ Designed for web apps, SaaS, and enterprise systems
+- 🖥️ Designed for web apps, SaaS, and enterprise systems.
-- 🎯 Built with Figma Variables, Auto Layout, and Component Properties
+- 🎯 Built with Figma Variables, Auto Layout, and Component Properties.
-- 🚀 Production-ready templates for fast prototyping
+- 🚀 Production-ready templates for fast prototyping.
-- 📦 Design tokens & style presets included
+- 📦 Design tokens & style presets included.
-- 🧑‍💻 Developer-friendly handoff and documentation
+- 🧑‍💻 Developer-friendly handoff and documentation.
-- 🔄 Continuous updates with new sections and use-cases
+- 🔄 Continuous updates with new sections and use-cases.

 ## Design and code unified